 Robert tells the TED Blog that he loves the challenge of creating effects based on historical moments, partly because they give him a sense of being connected to people in the past.

 “Shooting Titanic, it was a creepy feeling to look through the camera, tune out all the things happening on set, and see people diving off the ship into the water to save their lives.
 It’s something that only our crew and the people on the Titanic saw that day in real life,” Robert says, adding that he felt something similar while filming the scene in Apollo 13 where the astronauts’ capsule parachutes to safety.
 “Only a couple people on the planet have witnessed the live image of a Saturn 5 capsule in the eyepiece of their cameras and photographed it splashing down.”

 Robert is continuing his tradition of amplifying historical moments.
-He’s very curious about what’s to come for oscar nominations 2013 He is currently on location in New York, preparing to shoot The Wolf of Wall Street with Leonardo DiCaprio and Martin Scorsese.
+He is currently on location in New York, preparing to shoot The Wolf of Wall Street with Leonardo DiCaprio and Martin Scorsese.
 But Robert still took a few minutes to share with you the five movies whose visual effects floored him … in their simplicity.

 On 2001: A Space Odyssey (1968): “I was just amazed by how beautiful it looked,” says Robert.

 On The Godfather (1972): “It was the first time I saw the artform of movies — the perfect blending of the art direction, the cinematography, music, acting, directing, editing and everything else.”